floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_proxy.md

 ## Prerequisites

-For configuring proxy based authentication, you need to know the IP addresses of the proxy which connect to OpenSearch/Elasticsearch.
+For configuring proxy based authentication, you need to know the IP addresses of the proxy which connect to Elasticsearch.
 Additionally, you need to know the names and the format of the additional HTTP headers the proxy injects into the REST requests.

 ## Search Guard setup